 Wild play trail

 At the top end of the car park you will find a path that takes you to the beginning of the trail and the first clue to get you started.
-If you struggle finding this starting point our staff at reception will point you in the right direction.
+If you struggle finding this starting point our staff in the car park will point you in the right direction.

 Along the way you’ll have to be brave as you hop along tree trunks (top marks for not touching the floor), balance across wooden beams and crawl through tunnels.
 Be sure to read every clue to reach the rope swing at the end.